ebcrowder/rust_ledger/README.md

 COMMAND - ledger command (account, balance, register, or csv)

 OPTION (denoted by `-o`) - allows you to filter the output of the `register` command by account type.
 For example, if you wish to only see "expense" transactions in the output, you would pass in `expense` as the option here.
+Additionally, the csv tool uses this parameter for specifying the csv file to be parsed.

 GROUP (denoted by `-g`) - allows you to group the output of the `register` command by `year` or `month`.

+OFFSET (denoted by `-s`) - required for csv tool.
+Specifies the offsetting account that each transaction should be posted against.

 ### Environment Variables